-You must be US or Canadian citizen.
+You must be a US or Canadian citizen.
 An undergraduate degree and one year of teaching experience are required.
 The pay is $14-22 per hour.
 VIPKid gives teachers a base salary and then offers additional incentives for each lesson.
 Teachers receive payment between the 10th and 15th of each month.

 The organization also encourages experienced teachers to become mentors and recruiters, which is great for people looking to grow professionally.

 Students are K-12 with a beginner or intermediate level of English.
 Classes are typically one-on-one, although “mini-classes” of up to four students are also an option.
 Teachers must have a bachelor degree; a TEFL certification and online teaching experience are preferred.
 BOXFiSH prepares all of the teaching material, so teachers just need to review it before each class.
 Teachers can expect about $20 per hour, and receive payment monthly through PayPal.